Skip to content

 Myth Fact

 Did you know?
-Sperm cell production takes around 2–3 months.
-Lifestyle changes may take at least 3 months to improve sperm count markers.
+Sperm production takes about 2–3 months.
+Positive lifestyle changes need at least this long to impact sperm count.

 Frequently Asked Questions About Sperm Count